Investors In People Silver Award Accreditation

 If you are one of the lucky ones that has been able to work at home during the pandemic, then you might think suffering from burnout isn’t possible.
 You might not be running around, travelling on public transport, or having to drive miles daily, If you have children, you are no longer running to do the school drop off and pick up, extra curricular activities have stopped.
 The physical element may no longer exist but during a pandemic, burnout takes on a different look.
 It has now become a psychological stress.
 Burnout is feeling exhausted and overwhelmed by work often to the point of disengaging.

-So, here are some ways to help relieve that burnout and get you back on track.
+So, here are some ways to help avoid burnout and get you back on track.

 Have a few times in the day where you set some time to yourself and recharge.
 Take a break from emails, go on a walk.
 During the day, refresh your mind.
 Make sure to take a lunch break.

-If you can walk around your home.
-If you are working in the study, or front room, walk to the kitchen or dining room.
+A great way to avoid burnout is to walk.
+If you can, walk around your home, if you are working in the study, or front room, walk to the kitchen or dining room.

 As we are in our homes so much go for a walk outside.
 Go to your local park, or walk around your block.
 If you have a bike go for a bike ride, rack up some mileage on the journey whilst keeping fit.